How to Enable or Disable Write Access On USB Ports in Windows

 To deal with unwanted virus or Trojans in USB drives, you should disable the autorun when any removable drive is plugged into the computer.
-However, to make sure that no one else is able to copy paste files or documents to their USB drives from the office computer, you have to enable write protection on all removable ports of your system.
+However, to make sure that no one else is able to copy-paste files or documents to their USB drives from the office computer, you have to enable write protection on all removable parts of your system.

 If you want to disable write access to USB ports such that the users are not able to write any data to the thumb drive but can read data from it, follow the steps mentioned below:

 How to Disable Write Access to USB Drives, Removable Drive

 The procedure involves modifying the Windows registry so it’s recommended to back up the registry in case something goes wrong (in 99% cases it won’t).
 The following registry trick works for Windows XP, Windows Vista and Windows7:

 1. Type regedit in the search box of the Windows start menu or from Start > Run

 2. This will open Windows registry editor, navigate to the following key

 3. Right-click on the right pane and create a new key, name it as StorageDevicePolicies.

 4. Click the newly created key and create a New DWORD value (32 bit).
 Name it as WriteProtect.